deciduously/music/post.md

 *[top](#table-of-contents)*

 Now we can produce the 12 transpositions of major scale from C - just pick any note of the keyboard and count up the same intervals.
-However, this pattern of white and black repeats all the way up and down the whole length of the keyboard - what if we didn't start at C?
+However, this pattern of white and black repeats all the way up and down the whole length of the keyboard - what if we didn't start at C to set the base of the black-key/white-key pattern?
+Why not use `A B C D E F G A`?

 If you start on any other white key and count up one octave skipping all the black keys, you will get a *different* diatonic scale than a major scale.
 These scale variations are called [Modes](https://en.wikipedia.org/wiki/Mode_(music)#Modern_modes), and while high-school me was terrified of and terrible at whipping out arbitrary ones on a brass instrument from memory (mental math is *not* one of my talents), they're easy to work with programmatically (and much less stressful).